Girl in Red: 2020–2023: If I Could Make It Go Quiet

 In 2022, Ulven signed to Irving Azoff's PRO, Global Music Rights (GMR).
 In February 2022, Ulven signed a record deal with Columbia Records, following the success of If I Could Make It Go Quiet.
 The label confirmed the signing to American media company Variety.
-At the 2022 Spellemannprisen, Girl in Red was named Spellemann of the Year, while If I Could Make It Go Quiet won Release of the Year and Songwriter of the Year.
-On 14 October, she released her latest single, "October Passed Me By", which is a sequel to "We Fell in Love in October".
+At the 2022 Spellemannprisen, girl in red was named Spellemann of the Year, while If I Could Make It Go Quiet won Release of the Year and Songwriter of the Year.
+On 14 October, she released her single, "October Passed Me By", which is a sequel to "We Fell in Love in October".
 Ulven was an opening act on multiple shows of the U.S. leg of Taylor Swift's The Eras Tour (2023).

+2024–present: I'm Doing It Again Baby!

 Ulven released her second studio album, I'm Doing It Again Baby!, on 12 April 2024.
 The album was supported by three singles: "Too Much" in February 2024, "Doing It Again Baby" in March 2024, and "You Need Me Now?" with Sabrina Carpenter, also in March.
 To support the album, Ulven performed on the Doing It Again Tour between April and October of 2024.

+On 28 February 2025, Ulven released the song "Confession", a stripped-back guitar ballad that was described by NME as "reminiscent of her lo-fi earlier work".
+In June, she performed as an opener for the first night of BST Hyde Park 2025.

+Ulven stars as the lead character, Maja, in the film Low Expectations.
+Produced by Maipo Film and directed by Eivind Landsvik, the film had its world premiere at the 2026 Cannes Film Festival.